Inno-dictionary: "Series A, B Investments"

 HKSTP Ventures and Cyberport Macro Fund provides investments to nurture early-to-growth stage startups.
 As announced in the 2021-22 Budget, $350 million and $200 million will be injected into the two Funds respectively and their scope will be extended to cover Series B and later stage investments.
 For more information on institutional investors, please visit Startmeup.hk.

-Published by the Innovation and Technology Bureau HK Facebook Page, the “Inno-dictionary” series aims to facilitate startup newbies to understand the jargons related to entrepreneurship as well as innovation and technology.
+Published by the Innovation, Technology and Industry Bureau Facebook Page, the “Inno-dictionary” series aims to facilitate startup newbies to understand the jargons related to entrepreneurship as well as innovation and technology.